Bozeman, Montana: In popular culture

 In the film Star Trek: First Contact, Bozeman was the launch site of the first warp-capable starship and location of first contact with the Vulcans on April 5, 2063.
-The animated series Star Trek: Lower Decks features "Historic Bozeman" in Episode 1 of Season 3, revisiting some plot points from First Contact.
+The animated series Star Trek: Lower Decks features "Historic Bozeman" in episode one of season three, revisiting some plot points from First Contact.

-In Episode 11 of Season 3 of The Big Bang Theory, The Bozeman Reaction, Sheldon briefly considers moving to Bozeman after his apartment gets robbed.

 The members of the noise rock group Steel Pole Bath Tub are originally from Bozeman.

 The Bozeman area is one of the settings in Robert Pirsig's novel Zen and the Art of Motorcycle Maintenance.